MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-upgrade-self-service.md

     > [!NOTE]
     > A user should have the **DB\_Owner** privilege in the source database, and should have access to the master database and the source database.

 8. **Migration toolkit setup:** If you don't want some of the source database tables to be replicated in the target database, you can specify them in the IgnoreTables.xml file.
 Likewise, if you don't want some of the functions to be replicated, you can specify them in the IgnoreFunctions.xml file.
+Additionally, if you would like to put some specific tables in publications outside of the main publications, you can using the SpecialTables.xml file.

     - **Path of the IgnoreTables.xml file:** Data\\IgnoreTables.xml
     - **Path of the IgnoreFunctions.xml file:** Data\\IgnoreFunctions.xml
+    - **Path of the SpecialTables.xml file:** Data\\SpecialTables.xml

     The following examples show how to specify tables and functions in the XML files.